pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 ```bash
 npm run build
 ```
-This will make a minimized version of *app.js*, that has much less size and is good for production.
+This will make a minimized version of *app.txt*, that has much less size and is good for production.
 Now build project in Unity to your platform.
 Run the result application and check it works.

 <a name="11-unit-tests"></a>
 ### Setting up unit tests for the game logic in **JavaScript**